Scottsboro, Alabama: Early history

 Since Bellefonte had better access to the Tennessee River than Sauta, more settlers started moving to the area.
 They were also attracted by it being the county seat.

 Scottsboro's founder, Robert Thomas Scott, served in the Alabama Legislature for almost 20 years and later ran a hotel in Bellefonte.

-Since he and his wife, Elizabeth, wanted a place to call their own and were not very fond of Bellefonte, they moved to Scottsboro around 1850–53.
+Since he and his wife, Elizabeth, wanted a place to call their own and were not very fond of Bellefonte, they moved to what would become Scottsboro around 1850–53.
 The town was called Scottsville, Scott's Mill, or Sage Town until 1868.
-In 1853, the newly formed Memphis and Charleston Railroad (a stretch of railroad that starts at Memphis, Tennessee, and ends in Charleston, South Carolina) decided to build a station at Scottsboro and did so in 1857.
-In the same year, passengers started disembarking at Scott's Station.
-On January 20, 1870, Scottsboro was incorporated by the Alabama Legislature.
-A. Snodgrass was the first mayor.
-Scottsboro got its first telegraph office in 1872.
+In 1853, the newly formed Memphis and Charleston Railroad, which ran from Memphis, Tennessee, to Stevenson, Alabama (with connections to Charleston, South Carolina), decided to build a station at Scottsboro and did so in 1857.
+In the same year, the M&C railroad initiated passenger service at Scott's Station.

 Bellefonte citizens rejected the railroad because they did not want train travel to interfere with the town's thriving river trade.
 In addition, its low riverside land was not suitable for tracks.

 In 1861/1863, the Bellefonte courthouse was set ablaze and charred.
 The area was heavily damaged during the U.S. Civil War.

-Selection of the new county seat began in 1860 by having a contest to see which towns were suitable.
+Selection of the new county seat had already begun in 1860 with a contest to see which towns were suitable.

 Many of the county's towns pushed for their selection, but the leading candidates were Hollywood, Stevenson, Larkinsville, and Scotts-borough (Scottsboro).
 To narrow consideration, the county council decided that: